Shahnawazahm/Project_React_Devloper/README.md

 # Project_React_Devloper
+# HTML
+# CSS
+# BootStrap
+# JavaScript
+# TypeScript
+# React Native
-I will start from JavaScript  then i move to react , It will take around 20 days to undersatnad JavaScript.
+I will start from JavaScript  then i move to react , It will take around 20 days to understand JavaScript.